Who We Are

 We are seeking a pastor who is a compassionate and gifted counselor, willing and able to meet the needs of an aging congregation.
 This includes being comfortable with supporting people through life transitions, grief, and loss.
 This pastor will support the Deacons in their role and lead the community in its intention to provide pastoral care to each other and to our neighbors.

 We are seeking a pastor who will enthusiastically consult and support the leaders of our adult study groups and participate whenever possible.
-This person will also consult with our Christian Nurture volunteers to provide meaningful Christian Education to our youth.

 We are seeking a pastor who energizes and motivates our members in their active involvement with ongoing and new missions.
 This pastor provides leadership in furthering our Vision to be a Beloved Community and in our efforts to be a “Matthew 25” church.
 Our pastor will be the face of CCP in the community.
 This person will interact with other churches, attend community meetings, and communicate effectively.